IEA-Paris/PPIAS/content/articles/Keynote 3.md

   picture: ''
   picture_copyright: ''
   reference: ''
-abstract: ''
+abstract: Keynote  presentation by Ted Loch-Temzelides during the WPRN21 conference in Paris on December 9th 2021
 picture: ''
 picture_copyright: ''
 yt: pIFgorYnIlM
 highlight: false
-bibliography: ''
+bibliography: "/documents-exportes_keynote3.bib"

 ---
 ## COVID‑19 and the value of safe transport in the United States

-Keynote 3 WPRN21 Conference
+Keynote presentation by Ted Loch-Temzelides during the WPRN21 conference in Paris on December 9th 2021

 <Youtube yt="pIFgorYnIlM" caption ="Ted Loch-Temzelides: COVID‑19 and the value of safe transport in the United States"></Youtube>